Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Humans are not the only ones to get lumps and bumps on their bodies.
-Canines also frequently develop odd looking masses and growths.
+Canines also frequently develop odd-looking masses and growths.

 According to the Pet Cancer Center, oral cancer is the fourth most common cancer overall in dogs.
 A mass in the mouth can be caused by several conditions, but since there is always a chance that it is cancer, as in humans, any suspected lump or bump should be biopsied to rule out this possibility.

 Sometimes the lump is in the back of the mouth or on the roof of the mouth.
-Often, one big cause of alarm is a bump on the roof of the mouth right behind the top front teeth.
-This often turns out to be an incisive papilla, but at times there can be other growths in these areas too.
+Often, one big cause of alarm is a bump on the roof of the dog's mouth right behind the top front teeth.
+This often turns out to be an incisive papilla, but at times there can be other growths in these areas, too.

 It is always recommended for dog owners to inspect their dog's mouth on a frequent basis.
 The best way to do this is by routinely brushing their teeth.